ehudtal/career-mgr/README.md

 If you make updates to `Gemfile` on your own, run the first group of commands above.
 If you create migrations of your own, run the `rake db:migrate` command to update the database.

 Periodically, run rspec to ensure that you haven't broken any existing tests with your code changes.
 And you should be adding your own tests, right? ;) Definitely run rspec before creating a pull request.

+If you'd like to reset the database to the original seed data (with example employers, industries, and interests), you can re-run this command at any time:

+    docker-compose exec career-mgr rake db:seed

 ## Conclusion